 Istana Nurul Iman, the Palace of Sultan, is a must-visit.
 Especially by night, when illuminated the image that suddenly dives out is impressive.
-The riverside palace, also called “Palace of Light and Faith”, is built in a delightful verdant setting, outside of the city and it is claimed to be the largest palace on earth.
+The riverside palace, also called “Palace of Light and Faith”, is built- n a verdant setting, outside of the city and it is claimed to be the largest palace on earth.

 MUSEUMS AND GALLERIES

 Brunei Museum is the largest one and the major point of interest for all history lovers and there is much to learn about Brunei`s past.
 Malay Technology Museum is also quite impressive, with very interesting exhibits, displays and galleries.

 You can learn more about the coronation of sultans and the royal families at the Royal Regalia Building Museum or the Brunei History Centre.